chrischenhub/AC215_AgentNET/docs/milestone4.md

 - GitHub Actions runs the same steps on every push/PR via `.github/workflows/ci.yml` (checkout -> install deps -> byte-compile -> lint -> pytest with coverage).
 - CI/CD running example:
 ![alt text](../Image/CICD.png)

+## MCP
+In this milesonte, we changed the websrapping code in `src/datapipline` folder to fit the new html structure in the MCP link website and make sure the webscrapping still works.

+We collected 20+ more new MCPs including the MCP for some google apps like gmail, google map, google dock, etc

+## RAG Chunking Strategy Update
+Legacy chunking in `RAG_legacy.py` embedded one chunk per tool (name/slug/params), so as MCP coverage grew and tool counts exploded the vector store ballooned and searches had to scan thousands of vectors.
+The new `RAG.py` collapses to one chunk per server with a `[Server: name] headline plus a concise “Use for” intent from the description`, avoiding tool-level explosion while keeping child_link for routing.
+That trims embeddings to roughly one chunk per MCP, so similarity search and scoring run over far fewer vectors.
+Ranking now needs only a small k_tools to pick top servers instead of sifting through every tool.
+With more MCPs onboarded the old tool-centric search was taking ~2 minutes to return results; the server-level chunking brings latency back to interactive speed.